miner/herbert/README.md

 [![Way to Eden](img/way-to-eden.png)](#star-trek-reference)

-__Warning__: This project is new and rapidly changing.
-It's probably not ready for other people to use yet.

 The _extensible data notation_ **(edn)** defines a useful subset of Clojure data types.
 The goal of the *Herbert* project is to provide a schema for defining **edn** data structures that can be used for documentation, validation and conformance testing.
 The constraint expressions are